This post shares my 5 best steps on how to create content for dream clients

 - Private message you to ask about your services (Yay!
 The best engagement.)

 - Direct message you to set up a discovery call

 Of course, engagement works both ways.

-So to earn these last two engagement goodies, you must be a great social media community member by “giving first”.
+So to earn these last two engagement goodies, you must be a great social media community member by engaging and “giving first”.